mendersoftware/mender-docs/09.Add-ons/50.Monitoring/docs.md

  ln -s /etc/mender-monitor/monitor.d/available/log_syslogrootsession.sh /etc/mender-monitor/monitor.d/enabled/log_syslogrootsession.sh
 ```

 !!!
-You can also do PCRE pattern matching for the UID to catch users other than root, using
+You can also do Perl-compatible regular expressions (PCRE) pattern matching for the UID to catch users other than root, using for instance:
 !!! `LOG_PATTERN='Started User Manager for UID \d+'`
+!!!
+If your device does not support PCRE, it falls back to -E if available or plain grep if not.

 ## Monitoring subsystems
 `mender-monitor` supports _monitoring subsystems_ which perform